 You got this.
 Label your signature cocktail, your sweets, your tapas.
 You can put the food and drink names on little cards before each platter, or draw it on: “Fries Before Guys,” “Cupid Can Suck It,” “Love Bites,” “Meh,” “It’s Not Me.
 It’s You,” and “Over It” —you get the idea.

-If you’re into the whole cold, black heart theme, go with an All-Black Valentine’s Day Dinner that’s delicious and makes a point.
+Alternatively, embrace dark-hearted impulses and whip up an espresso martini, a blackberry-infused Prosecco, or a fig cocktail called The Black Heart.
+(Or go with baby beets that look like speared, bloody hearts in a strong martini.)
+And if you’re really into the whole cold, black heart theme, go with an All-Black Valentine’s Day Dinner that’s delicious and makes a point.

-Buy these sugar cookies with the sweet pink and white icing and cold-hearted notes already frosted on for you, or make your own sugar cookies with our Icebox Sugar Cookies recipe and frost and decorate them any way you like.
+Buy these sugar cookies with the romantic red and white icing and cold-hearted notes already frosted on for you, or make your own sugar cookies with our Icebox Sugar Cookies recipe and decorate them any way you like.

 Don’t have a steady hand for neat dessert-decorating?
 Stick a little sign into your cupcakes instead.
-Get a bunch of stand-offish messages with these “Cupid Sucks” Cupcake Toppers for Anti-Valentine’s Day.
+Get a bunch of stand-offish messages with these Anti-Valentine’s Day Candy Heart Cupcake Toppers ($2.95+ on Etsy).

 Mark Your Macarons